 3.2.
-Support Vector Machines (SVM)
+Support vector machines (SVM)

 SVM is a machine learning technique used in high voltage transmission line fault detecting procedures.
 The SVM method is a useful tool for solving regression and classification issues.
 A hyperplane, or dividing line, is drawn in the space created by SVM, which represents data points in that space.
-The goal of this line is to increase the separation between two groups.
+The goal of this line is to increase the separation between the two groups.
 The points that are closest to this line are the support vectors, which establish the distance between classes [24].

 3.3.
-Logistic Regression
+Logistic regression

-Logistic Regression is a statistical modelling method used especially in classification problems.
+Logistic regression is a statistical modelling method used especially in classification problems.
 This regression is used for situations where the dependent variable is categorical.
-It is usually used for binary classification, but can also be extended to multi-class classification problems [25].
+It is usually used for binary classification but can also be extended to multi-class classification problems [25].

 3.4.
-Decision Tree
+Decision tree

-Decision Tree-based models for detecting faults in highvoltage transmission lines are often built using machine learning techniques.
-These models are designed to perform tasks such as detecting, classifying and potentially identifying the causes of faults.
+Decision tree-based models for detecting faults in high-voltage transmission lines are often built using machine-learning techniques.
+These models are designed to perform tasks such as detecting, classifying, and potentially identifying the causes of faults.

 3.5.
-Random Search Optimization
+Random search optimization

 Random search optimization is an effective approach to hyperparameter optimization of machine learning models.
 It attempts to find optimal hyperparameter combinations by evaluating randomly selected points in the parameter space.
-Unlike systematic search methods such as Grid Search, Random Search tries a certain number of random combinations instead of exhaustively exploring all possibilities.
-This approach significantly reduces computational cost, especially for models with large and complex hyperparameter spaces, and allows for good results in less time.
-Furthermore, random sampling increases the probability of exploring a larger region of the hyperparameter space, which increases the chances of reaching the global optimum[26].
+Unlike systematic search methods such as grid search, random search tries a certain number of random combinations instead of exhaustively exploring all possibilities.
+This approach significantly reduces the computational cost, especially for models with large and complex hyperparameter spaces, and allows for satisfactory results in less time.
+Furthermore, random sampling increases the probability of exploring a larger region of the hyperparameter space, which increases the chances of reaching the global optimum [26].

 Random search can be more effective when working with high-dimensional data sets and complex models.
-While Grid Search is more expensive in terms of time and computational resources because it must try all combinations, Random Search can achieve similar or better performance by trying only a certain number of combinations.
-Especially in practical applications such as machine learning-based power system fault detection, the flexibility and computational efficiency of Random Search offers significant advantages in model optimization.
+While grid search is more expensive in terms of time and computational resources because it must try all combinations, random search can achieve similar or better performance by trying only a certain number of combinations.
+Especially in practical applications such as machine learning-based power system fault detection, the flexibility and computational efficiency of random search offer significant advantages in model optimization.
 This method can increase the generalization ability of the model by reducing overlearning and improving performance metrics, thus playing a critical role in improving the reliability and accuracy of machine learning models.

 3.6.
-Training and Testing Dataset
+Training and testing dataset

-An artificial neural network model designed to use three

-different algorithms was selected [27,28].
+An artificial neural network model designed to use three different algorithms was selected [27, 28].
 This dataset contains scaled current and voltage values of three phases.
-For the 6 inputs in the dataset, there are 11 different fault conditions and no-fault conditions.
+For the six inputs in the dataset, there are 11 different fault conditions and no-fault conditions.
 The truth table for these fault types is shown in Table 2.